justinchoi001/liferay-learn-0/commerce/user-guide/content/pages/search/README.md

 # Search

-The Search page is where a site visitor can search for types of content other than the catalog.
-The Search page is not the same as the [Catalog ](../catalog/README.md) page, although there are similarities.
-Both pages contain search bars and several facet widgets that allow users to refine their searches.
-However, a specific Search page can be designed to display targeted content.
+The Search page may be used to search for content that may be available on a Liferay Commerce site, including but not limited to: web content, knowledge base articles, documents, and images.
+The Search page contains a search bar and several facet widgets that allow users to refine their searches.

 If using the [Minium Accelerator](../../../getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md) to build a site with sample data, the Search page contains the _Search Bar_, _Search Results_, _Type Facet_, _Tag_, _Category_, _Site_, _Folder_, _User_, and the _Modified Facet_ widgets.

 <img src="./images/01.png" width="700px" style="border: #000000 1px solid;">

-In this example, the sample Search page contains Knowledge Base articles and user profiles.
+In this example, the sample Search page contains Knowledge Base articles.

 ## Additional Information